Tag: community

 Yet, instead of standing as her armor, society becomes another battle she must fight.

 A mother’s armor is not a diaper bag or a bassinet.
 It is the people she can rely on without guilt.
-The ones who tend to her wounds—not the physical ones, but the emotional ones, the silent tears hidden beneath the storm of hormones.
+The ones who tend to her wounds, not just the physical ones, but the emotional ones, the silent tears hidden beneath the storm of hormones.

 A mother is not just a caretaker; she is the foundation of the family.
 Her body, mind, and emotions are forced to change beyond her control, yet she is expected to manage it all alone.